 It started with the popularisation of the home computer.
 It was back in 1995 when Microsoft added a virtual version of the most popular card games like Texas Hold ‘Em and Solitaire to their Windows 95 operating system.
 And things haven’t gone backwards since.
 The ability to play card games online, anytime from anywhere, has allowed the game to gain more popularity than ever before — and with so many games available to play, users can enjoy new ones that they’ve never heard of.

 One of the biggest advancements over the years has to be the ability to play with a live dealer with other players across the globe.
 The convenience of this has not only made the game more accessible and popular to new generations but created an incredibly competitive industry — which in turn has led to more exciting card game experiences aas companies compete to have the best technology and attract new customers.
+You can Find the rarest Magic Arena Booster Pack codes at the MTGA Codes webstore.

 Changing how we play the game